8 Ideas to Improve Your

 7. Give your customers a way to provide feedback

 The truth is that no matter how hard you try, you will never be able to anticipate all customer issues.
 That’s why you should create a way for customers to let you know about their experience with your business.
-That also means providing them with an easy-to-find email address and phone number.
+That also means providing them with an option to find email address and phone number.
 Whether it’s a survey sent from your CRM tool or a contact form on your website, allowing your clients to give feedback means that you are informed about any space for improvement.
 In addition, if customers don’t find a way to voice their dissatisfaction, they may release their frustrations on your social media pages.
 In short, asking customers for feedback regularly is a good way to detect potential problems before your customers decide to leave you.